Lotheric/metabrainz-userscripts/README.md

-MusicBrainz userscript written by chatGPT.
+MusicBrainz userscripts written by AI.
 Use at your own risk.